-Stage 1 (2022) of the resarch project „Agricultural waste - complete valorization to biofuels and chemicals” (AgriValBack) was entitled „Collection, stabilization, characterization od agricultural waste”.
+Stage 1 (2022) of the research project „Agricultural waste - complete valorization to biofuels and chemicals” (AgriValBack) was entitled „Collection, stabilization, characterization od agricultural waste”.
 Samples of vegetable residues were collected in this stage of the project, from a geographical area as small as possible to minimise, as much as possible, the effect of geographical, climaterical and pedological factors that affect the growth and development of vegetal biomass and the properties of the generated materials.
 Various types of biomass were considered, mainly residues from agricultural activities, with high lignification degree and which are rarely valorified and left unused for natural decay.
 The vegetal sources were selected from the most representative ones and, in some situations, the same source provided materials for varius classes.

 The studied vegetal residues were as following: